Cornerstones Of A Solid MAP Packaging Investment

 What is MAP Packaging?

 MAP stands for Modified Atmosphere Packaging.
+The purpose of modified atmosphere packaging is to limit or alter how oxygen interacts with products during transportation.
 This packaging strategy is used by many industries, including food and beverage, healthcare, retail, and pharmaceuticals.

 MAP is a broad term that can look different across many industries, packaging machines and product types, but with similar priorities and outcomes.

-The purpose of MAP packaging is to limit or alter how oxygen interacts with products during transportation.
-By adjusting gas levels inside a container or package, manufacturers can help maintain the freshness in packaged goods throughout their journey from production plant to consumer pantry.
+By adjusting gas levels inside a container or package, manufacturers can help maintain the freshness and extend the shelf life in packaged goods throughout their journey from production plant to consumer pantry.
 MAP is more common than most consumers notice, as almost all retail coffee products, some premium snacks and even fresh fruits and vegetables are kept fresher for longer with the use of gas flushing, oxygen scavengers or other tactics.

 Maximize Your Seal Strength